Statement on Hazing

 - Relationships with friends, significant others, and family suffer

 - Post-traumatic stress syndrome

 - Loss of respect for and interest in being part of the organization

 - Erosion of trust within the group members

 - Illness or hospitalization with additional effects on family and friends

-Those who are leading or participating in the hazing may unintentionally trigger the memory of a traumatic event in the victim’s past that could result in devastating consequences.
+Those leading or participating in the hazing may unintentionally trigger the memory of a traumatic event in the victim's past that could result in devastating consequences.

-Someone who has been hazed is more likely to haze others in the future.
+Someone hazed is more likely to haze others in the future.